-Courses Action Plan from Evaluation of Results Follow-up (2015-2016) assessed previous year (2014-15) this time for investigating HIPs as a separate variable. developments designed to lend more consistency to the courses themselves and the outcomes as students move from one to the next.
-In addition to promoting greater continuity in our assessment protocols, the department hopes to be able to consider additional variables, such as the use of high impact practices, technology in the classroom, and online instruction.
+Courses Action Plan from Evaluation of Results Follow-up (2015-2016) assessed previous year (2014-15) ENGL 101 In addition to promoting greater continuity in our assessment protocols, the department hopes to be able to consider additional variables such as the use of high impact practices, technology in the classroom, and online instruction.
+Revised rubrics were developed in collaboration and shared with the department.
+Norming was discussed and a norming session was held during an English Department Composition Committee meeting.
+Specific artifacts were collected, and examined and scored.
+Some preliminary data on the use of technology and online instruction was gathered.
+Given that the college was revising the classifications of HIPs and developing its own assessment protocols, there was less need at this time for investigating HIPs as a separate variable.
+As more faculty members have completed the Assessment Institute and the English Department as a whole has become more familiar with collecting student artifacts and assessing general education outcomes as well as student learning outcomes, the Assessment Committee has been able to move ahead with greater input and more flexibility.
+The past year's assessment revealed some points for further review between ENGL 101 and ENGL 102 that will be followed up with further assessment processes, as well as curricular developments designed to lend more consistency to the courses themselves and the outcomes as students move from one to the next.
+ENGL 102 In addition to promoting greater continuity in our assessment protocols, the department hopes to be able to consider additional variables, such as the use of high impact practices, technology in the classroom, and online instruction.
 As with ENGL 101, revised rubrics were developed in collaboration and shared with the department.
 Norming was discussed and a norming session was held during an English Department Composition Committee meeting.
 Specific artifacts were collected, and examined and scored.
 In addition, the Assessment Committee identified two areas, transitory language and the use of MLA citations for further follow-up to improve the links and student outcomes as students move from one course to the next.
 Given that the college was revising the classifications of HIPs and developing its own assessment protocols, there was less need at this time for investigating HIPs as a separate variable.
 As more faculty members have completed the Assessment Institute and the English Department as a whole has become more familiar with collecting student artifacts and assessing general education outcomes as well as student learning outcomes, the Assessment Committee has been able to move ahead with greater input and more flexibility.
 The past year's assessment revealed some points for further review between ENGL 101 and ENGL 102 that will be followed up with further assessment processes, as well as curricular developments designed to lend more consistency to the courses themselves and the outcomes as students move from one to the next.